toddjordan/guides/source/localizable/tutorial/service.md

 Running this command generates three files: a component JavaScript file, a template, and a test file.

 Let's start by adding a `div` element to the component template.
-This `div` will act as a place for the 3rd part map API to render the map to.
+This `div` will act as a place for the 3rd party map API to render the map to.

 ```app/templates/components/location-map.hbs
 <div class="map-container"></div>